daviddalpiaz/bsl/linear-regression.md

 \text{RMSE}_{\texttt{tst}} = \text{rmse}\left(\hat{f}_{\texttt{trn}}, \mathcal{D}_{\texttt{tst}}\right) = \sqrt{\frac{1}{n_{\texttt{tst}}}\displaystyle\sum_{i \in {\texttt{tst}}}^{}\left(y_i - \hat{f}_{\texttt{trn}}({x}_i)\right)^2}
 $$

 For the rest of this chapter, we will largely ignore train error.
 It's a bit confusing, since it doesn't use the full training data!
 However, think of training error this way: training error evaluates how well a model performs on the data used to fit the model.
+(This is the general concept behind "training error."
+Others might simply call the "estimation" set the training set.
+We use "estimation" so that we can reserve "train" for the full training dataset, not just the subset use to initially fit the model.)

 Let's return to the `sim_mlr_data` data and apply these splits and metrics to this data.